gavalierm/pab-propresenter-arena-bridge/README.md

 You need node.js on your computer to run this script

 - For MacOS users:
-  - You need developer tools too (apple way to run console apps).
+  - You need apple developer tools (apple way to run console apps)
   - clone the repo
   - execute 'node main.js'
 - For Windows users: